Night Sweats And What To Do About Them

 What can help?

-oestrogen dominance is as major factor so check your hormone balance and for sweats not responding to progesterone alone, then a combination cream of both progesterone and oestrogen can be more effective
+– oestrogen dominance is as major factor so check your hormone balance.
+For sweats not responding to progesterone alone, then a combination cream of both progesterone and oestrogen can be more effective.

-take action if it is impacting your life and that may mean practical measures like cool clothing and a diet that supports you and any other measures such as bioidentical hormones, herbs, homoeopathy and alternative treatments which can all help.
+– take action if it is impacting your life and that may mean practical measures like cool clothing and a diet that supports you.
+Consider other measures such as bioidentical hormones, herbs, homoeopathy and alternative treatments which can all help.

 If your sweats are very severe then speak to your doctor to see how they might help and to eliminate non hormonal causes.